Kate Greenaway: Staying True to Your Own Style

 Second Star: Designing a World of Wonder

-I’ve been a fan of Kate Greenaway’s art since my own childhood, but I just discovered a fun surprise: before starting work on a new illustration, she designed and sewed the costumes worn by the girls in her drawings.
+I’ve been a fan of Kate Greenaway’s art since my own childhood, but I recently discovered a fun surprise.
+Before starting work on a new illustration, she designed and sewed the costumes worn by the girls in her drawings.
 With living models, she could see the way the dress draped and moved.

 Childhood memories again played an important role in Kate’s art.
 Her father was a well-known draughtsman and wood-engraver.
 His work was published in the Illustrated London News and Punch.
 But when a time-consuming engagement to illustrate an expensive book collapsed, the family fell on hard times.